mixkhuanon/mixweather/README.md

 # Expected to improve
-- You can forecast by day whatever you want by change "cnt" in request of API forecast weather to valiable, you can set ะhe number you want will be displayed.
+- You can forecast by day whatever you want by change "cnt" in request of API forecast weather to valiable, you can set the number you want will be displayed.